Skip to content

 3. Functional Integration Framework

 The Functional Integration Framework structures marketing teams around core business functions rather than channel specializations.
-This approach optimizes for cross-functional collaboration and reduces coordination overhead in complex B2B sales cycles.
-Instead of adding specialists for each channel, this framework builds integrated capabilities that serve multiple GTM functions.
+Cross-functional collaboration improves, and coordination overhead drops in complex B2B sales cycles.
+Rather than adding specialists for each channel, the framework builds integrated capabilities that serve multiple GTM functions simultaneously.

 Core Components: